ChrisLPJones/Port-Knocking-Utility/README.md

 # Port Knocking Utility

-Port Knocking is a C# application that demonstrates port knocking for network services.
+Port Knocking Utility is a C# application that demonstrates port knocking for network services.
 The application performs a secure login and then allows the user to connect to a server using SSH, SFTP, or RDP after performing port knocking to open the necessary ports.

 ## Features